keithf4/testingdocs/mimeo.md

     SELECT mimeo.snapshot_maker(..., p_condition := 'WHERE col1 > 4 AND col2 <> ''test''');
     SELECT mimeo.dml_maker (..., p_condition := ', table2, table3 WHERE source_table.col1 = table2.col1 AND table1.col3 = table3.col3');

+You can use views as source tables, but only in certain conditions.
+Snapshot, Table & Incremental replication all support views, but both DML-based replication methods do not.
+Also, for updater replication, you must manually provide the primary/unique key column names & types via the special parameters to its maker function.
+Otherwise it tries to look them up in the system catalog and fails (since views have no pk catalog entry).

 Mimeo uses the **pg_jobmon** extension to provide an audit trail and monitoring capability.
 If you're having any problems with mimeo working, check the job logs that pg_jobmon creates. https://github.com/omniti-labs/pg_jobmon